What Is Included in an SEO Audit?

 To have a positive impact on SEO, there needs to be a substantial amount of content on all of the key pages on your website.
 This allows you to include important SEO and Google ranking factors such as:

-Additionally, as you may already know, duplicate content is bad for SEO for multiple reasons.
+Additionally, as you may already know, duplicate content is harmful to SEO for several reasons.

 Most importantly, it confuses search engines, forcing them to choose which version of the content should rank higher.
-Using the same content as another website also adds little value in terms of SEO and user experience.
+Using the same content as another website adds little value to SEO and user experience.

 Keyword Research